Manuel Sérgio

-Manuel Sérgio Vieira e Cunha (20 April 1933 – 19 February 2025) was a Portuguese philosopher of sport, academic, activist and politician, specialized in the field of human kinetics.
+Manuel Sérgio Vieira e Cunha (20 April 1933 – 19 February 2025) was a Portuguese philosopher of sport, academic, activist and politician, specializing in the field of human kinetics.

 In the 1990s, Manuel Sérgio was involved in Portuguese politics.
 He was the first president of the National Solidarity Party, and was elected to the Assembly of the Republic following the 1991 legislative elections, where he stayed for only one legislature until 1995.

 Sérgio died on 19 February 2025, at the age of 91.